 Why is it so hard to reach any reasonable compromise on the immigration issue?
 It is because the faults of our immigration policy are about a hundred years old, and most of us are accustomed to accepting them as unquestioned wisdom.
 The first comprehensive immigration law in the U.S., the Immigration Act of 1924, bears the sins of the times, which had barely been openly explained and duly criticized.

-Before 1924 we had mostly unfettered immigration; only Europeans were allowed to immigrate.
+Before 1924, we had mostly unfettered immigration; only Europeans were allowed to immigrate.
 That immigration was completely different from what we experience now.
 It was a free movement of people back and forth in search of jobs and new opportunities; for every three immigrants arriving, one left.
 Every time immigrants started coming from a new region, the most adventurous individuals arrived first to scout the opportunities.
 Families arrived later.
-Despite what they declared at the entry point, if they were not fortunate here they returned to their homeland, knowing that they could come back later.
+Despite what they declared at the entry point, if they were not fortunate here, they returned to their homeland, knowing that they could come back later.

 Again, we have to see this approach in the context of the beginning of the 20th century.
 Those were times when socialistic ideas were gaining recognition.
-The Soviet Union had a promising start, and even many of its critics, disapproving drastic methods, saw some value in socialism as a concept.
+The Soviet Union had a promising start, and even many of its critics, disapproving of drastic methods, saw some value in socialism as a concept.

 This essay is an abbreviated version of a lecture: “Why do we have such a big immigration mess?” delivered on October 2, 2013 at the Heartland Institute, in Chicago.